Nincraft/ForgeAutoShutdown/README.md

 ## Example config

 This example configures a server to automatically shutdown at 9:30AM (09:30) server time.
 Warnings will begin at 9:25AM (09:25).
+Voting is enabled, where two players are required to be online to start a vote.
 The messages are intended for servers that use ForgeAutoShutdown for automatic daily restarts.

 ```
-# Configuration file

 messages {
     #  [default: Scheduled server shutdown]
     S:Kick=Daily restart; please return in 5 minutes